- 9th Grade Team

 participate in multilingual communities at home and around the world

 The application of the Standards differs in the context of modern languages and classical languages.
 In the context of modern language instruction, students will learn to communicate in all four language skills—listening, speaking, reading and writing.
 Classical language instruction is primarily concerned with the ability to read Latin and Ancient Greek: the other skills areas help with the acquisition of that skill.
-Spanish students learn about the contemporary cultures of the Hispanic world and participate in them; classical language students learn about the ancient world and participate in the community (-ies) of Ancient Greek and Latin as the heirs of classical culture.
-All foreign language students gain insight into their own culture by coming in contact with those of people different from them in time or in geographical location.
+Spanish students learn about the contemporary cultures of the Hispanic world and participate in them; classical language students learn about the ancient world and participate in the communities of Ancient Greek and Latin as the heirs of classical culture.
+All foreign language students gain insight into their own culture by coming in contact with those of people different from them in time or geographical location.

 Specific goals of the program include:

 To develop in the student the ability to understand, speak, read and write the target language as appropriate according to The Connecticut World Languages Curriculum Framework.